Dpentester/Open6uck/README.md

 # Open6uck
-Original Name is OpenFuck, but i changed it for some reasons This is a tool to exploit apache server
+Original Name is OpenFuck, but i changed it for some reasons.
+This is a tool to exploit apache server

 ## Usage